How to Create and Use a Restaurant Employee Evaluation Form

 1. Familiarize staff with the evaluation form

 Staff should first encounter the evaluation form during the onboarding process so that there are no surprises as to how they’ll be evaluated during a performance review.
-During onboarding, explain how performance reviews work, why they’re important, when staff can expect them, and how they are scheduled.
+During onboarding, explain how performance reviews work, why you run them, when staff can expect them, and how they are scheduled.
+It’s also a good time to walk new hires through your employee handbook, which should outline expectations and review policies.

 Give employees access to blank evaluation forms so they understand how you will measure their performance.
 When employees know what you consider a job well done, they’ll be better able to work towards that standard.